Yoshio-yoshioka/R_important/README.md

 # R_important
-R scripts that were useful to me.
+R scripts that were useful for genomic analyses.